sonnenbe-dot/GBAS-GUI/README.md

 ***It is important to note that the ”_”separators are important in the filename structure of all intermediate and final output files, so under any circumstances do not add any additional ”_” in the samplenames, primernames and raw data FASTQ filenames besides the ones described above.***

 </p>
+<br><br>

+By clicking on Save Params all your set values will be saved in a paramterfile with the name given in parameterfilepath.
+Every time the GUI is opened the user is asked to input the filepath of the parameterfilepath.
+If the user chooses just clicks Enter without choosing anything the GUI will try to parse the inputs from a default _parameters.txt_ file.
+Failing to do so will result in the GUI not able to parse any inputs.
+Update Params is useful in case the user wants to make a test run with different  parameters settings.
+This option saves the parameters but only for the current run and the changes are lost once the GUI is closed. <br><br>